MalkovichMalkovich/Template/README.md

 ##Blocks##
 Templates are made of blocks.
 Blocks are slices of HTML and Template.js tags and tokens.
 Output is made by combining blocks or by using each block induvidualy via the `Template.render` function.
 Its best to regard blocks as functions (which they are by the way), they can accept view structures and can be linked inside other blocks.
-Blocks cannot be nested inside another blocks, but they can be linked.

 Let's take a simple template made from 3 blocks:
 ```html